December 15, 2008

 By the way, the kind of goal-setting I practice and advocate is vastly different from:

 • Resolutions that are broken after January 10.
-I don’t really make resolutions; I make a plan of action based on what matters to me.
+I don’t make resolutions; I make a plan of action based on what matters to me.

 • Vague or non-measurable Goals (“Be Happier,” “Make More Money,” and so on).
 We all want to be happier and have more money.
 This process requires that each goal be measurable and specific.